-Anime helps by being less subtle than real-life human interactions.
+Anime helps with this.
+It is less subtle than real-life human interactions.
 Emotions are exaggerated.
-In a picture, you can study a person's face for a long time and they won't get mad at you for staring.
-Sometimes, persons with autism need to study a facial expression for a long time to understand it.
-Manga also gives more context clues as to what the characters are feeling.
-Since the focus is on the visual aspect, more emotion is conveyed through the visuals.
+In a picture, you can study a person's face for a long time, and they won't get mad at you for staring.
+People with autism may sometimes need to study a facial expression for a long time to understand it.
+Manga also gives more clues as to what the characters are feeling.
+Since the focus is on the visuals, more emotion is conveyed that way.
 Anime emotions are usually big, loud, and dramatic, making them easier to read.

 Indeed, manga typically caricatures characters' emotional states; angry characters are drawn in grotesque distortions; sad characters are shown with tears streaming down their cheeks.

-4. Japanese Culture
+4. The Formality of Japanese Culture

 My own experience as a person with social anxiety is that my anxiety is reduced the more formal the situation.
-Sure, extremely formal situations like expensive wedding banquets and job interviews are daunting, but for me, social situations are easiest if there are strict rules everyone must follow.
+Sure, extremely formal situations, like expensive wedding banquets and job interviews are daunting, but for me, social situations are easiest if there are strict rules everyone must follow.
 Then, as long as you learn and follow the rules, you feel safe.
-And I imagine the same goes for autistic people.
+(It's actually something I miss about participating in religion.)
+I imagine the same goes for autistic people.